bbauska/meta-react-basics/README.md

 becomes your money state.
 The money props always flow from your employer to you, never in the opposite direction.
 In React, data is passed down from parent components to a child components via props.
-A child components can&apos;t mutate or change its props.
+A child components can't mutate or change its props.
 It can only read them and re-render.
-This means that the data comes from the parents and it&apos;s just consumed in the child components.
-However, if this was always the case, then all you&apos;d have in a React app is separate pieces of the DOM acting as component templates to be filled up with a data they receive.
+This means that the data comes from the parents and it's just consumed in the child components.
+However, if this was always the case, then all you'd have in a React app is separate pieces of the DOM acting as component templates to be filled up with a data they receive.
-While this works great, there&apos;d be almost no interactivity.
+While this works great, there'd be almost no interactivity.

-You&apos;ve learned about passing data to a child component using props.
+You've learned about passing data to a child component using props.
-However, there&apos;s another way to work with data in React components, and that data is referred to as **state**.
+However, there's another way to work with data in React components, and that data is referred to as **state**.

 All the data in React can be divided into **props** data and **states**